Mark 48 torpedo: Deployment

 Mk-48 and Mk-48 ADCAP torpedoes can be guided from a submarine by wires attached to the torpedo.
 They can also use their own active or passive sensors to execute programmed target search, acquisition, and attack procedures.
 The torpedo is designed to detonate under the keel of a surface ship, breaking the keel and destroying its structural integrity.
 In the event of a miss, it can circle back for another attempt.

 Propulsion

 The swashplate piston engine is fueled by Otto fuel II, a monopropellant which combusts to drive the engine.
-The thrust is generated by a propulsor assembly.
+The thrust is generated by a propulsor assembly, which is an axial-flow pump-jet with approximately 15 rotor blades and 12 stator blades based on US Navy computer graphics from 2011.